A Unified Formal Theory on the Logical Limits of Symbol Grounding: The Logical Incompleteness of the Grounding Act

-If the grounding set must expand, what is the nature of this expansion?
-Is the "grounding act"—the connection of a new symbol to an external experience—a logical deduction?
-We will now prove that it is not.
+Assuming a formal system attempts to overcome the semantic blind spots identified in Section 3 by expanding its grounding set $G$, we must inquire into the nature of this expansion.
+Is the process of updating $G$ itself reducible to a pre-existing logical deduction ($\vdash$)?
+We now prove that it is not.

 \begin{definition}[Deductive Symbolic System] A deductive symbolic system $\mathcal{S}$ is a quadruple $\langle S, D, G, \vdash \rangle$, where $\vdash$ is a provability relation defined by axioms and rules of inference. \end{definition}